 “How to discover that there is a giant residing inside each one of us regardless of our pursuits in life?
 How to awaken this giant from its deep sleep (hibernation), how to deal with this giant, tame it, refine it and utilize it in order to serve our personal and professional growth?”
 (Ajam, Giant, 2006)

-Inspiration for the book and this article
+The inspiration for the book and this article

 Nabila, my wife, decided not to continue with a full-time career, even though she worked for years as an engineer with global companies in the United States and Europe.
-She worked hard as an engineer and did well, but with the birth of our first child she decided to be a stay-at-home mom.
+She worked hard as an engineer and did well, but with the birth of our first child, she decided to be a stay-at-home mom.

 When she made that choice, she did not realize that “careers” aren’t the only place where one can practice project management.
 She still does not think (consciously) that project management can be used for many things, large and small, personal and professional.
 As we shared in the previous article, we aren’t saying every person must be a trained project manager, but exposure to project management thinking often inspires people to apply the concepts to their personal lives.